The Report That Changed Blogging.

 I remember approaching the final year of my university degree thinking about what I was going to do next.

-I was working a casual job at the university, the dot com bubble had just burst, and I was about to graduate with average grades from a business management degree with absolutely no intention of getting a full time job.
+I was working a casual job at the local university, the “dot com bubble” of crazy internet company valuations had just burst, and I was about to graduate with average grades from a business management degree with absolutely no intention of getting a full time job.

-I had played around with the internet for several years by then, mostly spending time in newsgroups and forums, reading up about tennis and card games, and getting excited by some of the crazy money that was flying around for internet companies during the peak of the bubble.
+I had played around with the internet for several years by then (I went online in 1998, and graduated university in 2002).
+I spent time in newsgroups and forums, reading up about tennis and card games, and getting excited by some of the crazy money that was flying around for internet companies during the peak of the bubble.

-Coming from Brisbane, which back then was certainly not a hot bed for internet companies, I wasn’t exactly surrounded by people like me.
+Coming from Brisbane in Australia, which back then was certainly not a hot bed for internet companies, I wasn’t exactly surrounded by people like me.

 I didn’t know any other entrepreneurs besides a handful of people who had businesses in the real world.
-You know, shops and restaurants and cafes.
+These were small business owners who had little corner store cafes, boutique craft shops or a small accountancy practice.
+Not the kind of businesses I was interested in starting.

 I briefly flirted with the idea of starting up an internet cafe like a friend had done, but quickly gave up on the idea when I heard how many hours he was working (some days he stayed at work for 24 hours straight!).

-It was an intense experience at times, but by the end of it I was ready to get back into business.
+It was an intense six weeks, and by the end of it I was ready to get back into business.

 As you will know if you have heard my story before, it was at this stage in my life that I took on my proofreading business as a full time project.

-One of the most difficult ideas I have ever tried to grasp is the concept of having belief when there is no physical demonstration to back up your belief.
+One of the most difficult concepts I have ever tried to grasp is the idea of having belief when there is no physical demonstration to back up your belief.

 I’m not talking about god or religion here.